KwatME/exam_patient/README.md

-App for assisting medical exam.
+App for assisting health care providers to exam patients.